 According to a financial research firm, “In [the] US alone, 2.5 million financial services employees are exposed to AI technologies in front, middle and back-office; 1.2 million working in banking and lending, 460,000 in investment management, and 865,000 in insurance.”
 There are many ways that financial institutions can benefit from intelligent automation.
 For one, it simplifies complicated workflows that cause bottlenecks and slow customer service.
 Intelligent automation also reduces process re-work by enabling predictability that streamlines the hand-off process.
 It improves work quality, enhances efficiencies and speeds up time to market.
 Below we’ll detail how intelligent automation helps the front, mid, and back office in banking.

 Front office roles are dedicated to generating revenue for banks.
-Banks can use intelligent automation to power conversations driven by chatbots and voice assistants.
+Common automation in banking includes conversations driven by chatbots and voice assistants.
 With algorithms and interfaces that integrate with financial data and account actions, automatic chatbots can hold life-like conversations with consumers.
 Bank of America has a virtual assistant, Erica, that serves 25 million of its banking customers.
 Using voice commands, BofA customers can instruct Erica to give account balances, transfer money, check their credit score, and schedule meetings with real reps at financial centers, among other tasks.
 Additionally using biometrics, intelligent automation can allow a bank to authenticate sign-on or a mobile payment using a fingerprint, voice recognition, or face recognition.

 The middle office usually consists of risk management and compliance.
 Banks have a high level of responsibility to protect customer information and prevent financial crime.
 Middle offices are at the forefront of regulation, standards, and compliance.
 Intelligent automation can perform real-time regulatory checks for KYC/AML on all transactions, rather than relying on traditional methods which only batch processes a small sample of customers to analyze.
 One Dutch bank failed to meet regulations and was fined $900 million for failing to spot an obvious money-laundering scheme that AI would have caught.
 One such use case is Regtech or regulation technology.
 Regtech refers to software applications that help financial institutions meet an increasingly complex array of oversight commitments while adding transparency.
 But either way, a human will always have to investigate flags from AML/Fraud.
 This also requires (by regulation) a standardized process.